Greater Cincinnati Platform Tennis Association (GCPTA).

 Tournament Chair - Ralph Shine

-Dec 10 - Men's City - Division One Open (D1 through D5 eligible)
+Dec 10 - Men's City - Flight One Championship (D1 through D5 eligible)

 Tournament Chair - Jim Getgey